dylan-k/i3buntu/README.md

-i3buntu
+I3buntu - ( Ubuntu server + I3wm )
 ============

-In this project you can install i3 from i3 without installing anything that you don't need
+In this project, you can install i3 from the Ubuntu server without installing anything that you don't need.

 > Still Under development
-For using these type of projects, you should know linux and bash enough to edit them based on your needs.
+> For using these types of projects, you should know Linux and bash enough to edit them based on your needs.

 ![screenshot](misc/screenshot.png)